neam/docker-stack/README.md

 Docker Stack
 =========================================================================================

+*Active development disclaimer*: Code is still being moved around and being updated while preparing for a stable release.
+That said, the stacks stemming from this project have been verified to work well for both local development and high availability multi-node setups deployed at AWS, Digital Ocean and Azure via Tutum.so

 ## Develop, Build, Test, Deploy and Maintain your 12-factor web app using Docker

 Use [Docker Compose, Docker Machine and Docker 1.5.0+](http://blog.docker.com/2014/12/announcing-docker-machine-swarm-and-compose-for-orchestrating-distributed-apps/) to maintain a Docker-based "one-process-per-container" stack and development workflows for your 12-factor web apps.